 Morgan Lehtinen - Canada

-Morgan graduated with a BSc from Queen's University and stayed on to continue her studies as a PhD candidate specialising in polymer and materials chemistry.
+Morgan graduated with a BSc from Queen's University, Kingston and stayed on to continue her studies as a PhD candidate specialising in polymer and materials chemistry.
 Under the supervision of Professor Guojun Liu, her research focuses on the development of functionalised 'smart' filters and their use in oil/water separation.
 Morgan envisions her technology as a greener alternative to current oil/water separation methods helping us achieve a sustainable future.
 Her work has been presented at numerous conferences winning multiple awards, most notably the 'Best Presentation/Paper' award at the 2018 National Meeting of the American Chemical Society in Boston, MA.
 Following her dream of being an entrepreneur, she recently teamed up with a group of students at the Queen's Innovation Centre to begin the process of launching a start-up company to take her green filtration technology to market.

 Morgan holds various important roles within the University including Queen's Graduate Chemistry Society President, Chemistry Graduate Student Ambassador and Canadian Institute of Canada Local Chapter Student Co-President.
 In her free time, you can find her walking her dog along the Kingston waterfront, or hosting a dinner party with fresh produce from her vegetable garden.